TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 ==============================

-Only a small percentage of the extensions available in the TER have been reviewed by the TYPO3 Security team.
-This does not imply that extensions without such an audit are insecure, but they probably have not been checked for potential security issues by an independent 3rd party (such as the TYPO3 Security Team).
+Only a small percentage of the extensions available in the TER have been reviewed by the `TYPO3 Security Team`:pn:.
+This does not imply that extensions without such an audit are insecure, but they probably have not been checked for potential security issues by an independent 3rd party (such as the `TYPO3 Security Team`:pn:).

 The status of an extension (`alpha`, `beta`, `stable`, etc.) should also give you an indication in which state the developer claims the